kubernetes/enhancements/keps/sig-node/5677-dra-resource-availability-visibility/README.md

 ### Version Skew Strategy

-- **kube-apiserver and kube-controller-manager** must both have `DRAResourcePoolStatus` enabled; the gate is default off in 1.36, 1.37 and 1.38, so both components must opt in explicitly.
-The apiserver additionally needs the group version enabled via `--runtime-config` (`resource.k8s.io/v1alpha3=true` through 1.37, `resource.k8s.io/v1beta2=true` from 1.38).
+- **kube-apiserver and kube-controller-manager** must both have `DRAResourcePoolStatus` enabled; the gate is default off in 1.36 through 1.39, so both components must opt in explicitly.
+The apiserver additionally needs the group version enabled via `--runtime-config` (`resource.k8s.io/v1alpha3=true` through 1.38, `resource.k8s.io/v1beta2=true` from 1.39).
 - **1.36 ↔ 1.37 skew:** Status API is `resource.k8s.io/v1alpha3` in
   both releases.
 In the supported direction, a 1.36 KCM against a 1.37 apiserver simply does not populate the fields added in 1.37; readers see a `PoolStatus` without `partitionSummary` or `shareableSummary`, which is indistinguishable from a pool that has neither.
+- **1.37 ↔ 1.38 skew:** both releases serve the status API from
+  `resource.k8s.io/v1alpha3`, so there is no endpoint difference.
+A 1.37 KCM against a 1.38 apiserver reports `unavailableDevices` with the old double-counting behaviour; the field shape is identical either way.
-- **1.37 ↔ 1.38 skew:** the supported direction is a KCM no newer than the apiserver it talks to.
-A 1.37 KCM against a 1.38 apiserver keeps working through the `v1alpha3` endpoint, which 1.38 still serves;
+- **1.38 ↔ 1.39 skew:** the supported direction is a KCM no newer than the apiserver it talks to.
+A 1.38 KCM against a 1.39 apiserver keeps working through the `v1alpha3` endpoint, which 1.39 still serves;
   since both versions describe the same internal type, the objects it writes are readable through either endpoint.
-The reverse (a 1.38 KCM against a 1.37 apiserver) is outside the supported skew policy and is not accounted for here.
+The reverse (a 1.39 KCM against a 1.38 apiserver) is outside the supported skew policy and is not accounted for here.
 - **`ResourceSlice.Spec.PartitionTypeAttribute` skew:** the field
   lives in served `resource.k8s.io/v1` (and `v1beta1` / `v1beta2`).